 - The process of creating a draft is divided into three sections – you start from Set up your SMS page.

 - Click Select SMS contacts to choose the contact source.
 From the Location dropdown menu, select Shared or Private to browse through the right locations.
 From the Contact source dropdown menu, select Database, Contact list or Query and navigate to the source.
 Click Done.

 - Once you choose the contact source, you will notice a new button: Select programs in the Text to join programs field.
 Click the button and check the program you want to assign your SMS draft to.
 Click Select.

 - Fill the Name your SMS field.
-The name should not include more than 100 characters or the SMS message will fail to send.
+The name should not include more than 100 characters (letters, numbers, hyphens, and underscores) or the SMS message will fail to send.

 - In the Location field, click Browse.
 From the dropdown menu, select Shared or Private, depending where you want to save your SMS draft.
 Next, navigate to the right folder and click Done.

 - Fill the Campaign name field.
 The campaign name should uniquely identify the marketing campaign that includes this message delivery and all associated email and mobile app messages.